alberto-castelli/Black-Scholes-Merton-Mode/README.md

 - $\sigma=$ volatility
 - $T=$ Time

-Let's try this with an example: The current price of a stock is 42$, its strike price is 40$, the risk-free rate is 10%, the volatility is 20%, and the strike date is in 6

-# **Black Scholes Merton Model addition: dividend yield**

-The assumptions of the model are quite restricted, but the importance of the framework is not in discussion.
-However, we can clearly adapt it by adding some basic things, starting with the dividend yield $q$. </br>
+The assumptions of the Black-Scholes-Merton model are somewhat restrictive, but the framework's significance is unquestionable.
+It provides a foundational approach to options pricing based on key variables like the stock price, strike price, time to expiration, risk-free rate, and volatility.
+However, in the real-world, this model can be further refined.
+One such refinement is the inclusion of dividend yield $q$, which accounts for the impact of dividends on stock prices and option values.
+By incorporating this element, we can adjust the model to better reflect the dynamics of assets that pay dividends.
 Therefore, the formula for *d1* and *d2* are as follows:

 <div align="center">